Prison on Fire: Plot

-Yiu and Ching are summoned to the prison warden.
+Yiu and Ching are summoned by the prison warden.
 When asked what started the fight Ching accuses Officer Hung (who's also present) of having tricked Yiu.
 The warden promises to have the case investigated and moves both into temporary solitary confinement as punishment.
 Micky is ultimately moved to a different prison and the situation calms down.

 A year later on New Year's Eve, Ching tells Yiu why he's imprisoned: four years ago he caught his wife prostituting herself, for which he unintentionally killed her before finally attempting suicide.
 However, he was charged with murder.
 Their son now lives with the grandmother and regularly visits him in prison.

 The following summer Micky is transferred back to the prison.
 He's still seeking revenge since being a triad boss he was never assaulted before.
 Yiu asks Officer Hung to move him and Ching to a different prison, but Hung brushes him off.
 During the next prison inspection, Yiu approaches the inspector and demands a transfer to protect them from the triads.
 Hung - who's also present during the inspection - denies the presence of triads among the prisoners and claims the two were having problems due to gambling debts.
 The warden requests a report, but ultimately Yiu and Ching have to remain in the prison.